HTML forms

 </form>

-When Netlify bots parse the static HTML for a form you’ve added, they automatically strip the data-netlify="true" or netlify attribute from the <form> tag and inject a hidden input named form-name.
+When Netlify parses the static HTML for a form you’ve added, the build system automatically strips the data-netlify="true" or netlify attribute from the <form> tag and injects a hidden input named form-name.
 In the resulting HTML that’s deployed, the data-netlify="true" or netlify attribute is gone, and the hidden form-name input’s value matches the name attribute of <form> like this:

 <input type="hidden" name="form-name" value="contact">